 Highlights

-- Study at Queensland's number 1 ranked university for communication and media studies (QS World Rankings, 2025).
+- Study at Australia's number 1 ranked university for communication and media studies (QS World University Rankings by Subject, 2026).

 - Master the latest skills in digital trends, audience analysis, media, and data analytics.